A Japanophile who has survived 15 solo trips to Japan. His visits focus on discovering the country’s lesser-known attractions.

 2. Learn Japanese Contractions

-How many ways can you transform the English verb, eat?
+In English, how many ways can you transform the verb, eat?

 Eat, eating, ate, eaten.
-Simple, progressive, past, perfect.
+In other words, simple, progressive, past, perfect.

 Taberu, tabemase, tabemasen, tabemashita, tabemasendeshita, tabete, tabeta, tabenai, tabenakatta, tabetai, tabetara, tabenakattara, tabereba, taberareru, tabesaseru, tabero, tabeyo.